 Are you travelling to Switzerland?
 If yes, why don’t you stay in the beautiful city of Geneva?
 Geneva is known for its museums, ancient buildings and cathedrals, parks, and retail stores.
 You will have plenty to explore in the city with something new to do every day.
 You will find the city filled with tourists just like you, sightseeing all the spectacular tourist places.

 What are some things to do in Geneva?
 You can start your tour of the country by exploring the Old Town.
 In Old Town, you will come across the St. Pierre Cathedral, the Place du Bourg-de-Four, which is crowded with pedestrians, and several boutiques.
 You can visit the archeological site found underneath the cathedral before you sit at the La Clemence café to drink a cup of coffee as you watch people walk past you.
 While you are there, you can go to the Bastion Park and the Jura Mountain located not far from there.
 If you prefer to go on a hiking excursion with your pals, you travel to the Saleve Mountain or take a cable car ride from Veyrier.
 Even after all of this, you still have plenty of things to do in Geneva.
 You can visit the International Red Cross and Crescent Museum to see exhibitions and book a tour of the Palais des Nations.
-The first thing you will see when you near the Palais of Nations if the Broken Chair.
 The Broken Chair is one of the highlights of the area.
 The tall chair stands on three legs and people daily walk from underneath the chair.

 Geneva is one of the most frequented and populated cities of Switzerland.
 The city attracts people from all across the world.
 When you visit the city and see its tourist attractions, you will immediately know why the city is regarded as one of the country’s best tourist cities.
 You have several places to keep your engaged and busy throughout your trip.
 One of the destinations you need to visit philosopher Maison Jean Jacques Rousseau house, which is located in France, but is not far from Geneva.
 His house has been transformed into a museum.
 You can hop on a train to visit the house he lived in when he fled the city.
 Another notable person you should go see is, Jean Marteau, a famous author.
 You will find his bust located in the center of a beautiful and serene location.
 You can spend most of your day watching sailboats and people pass by.
 Other places you should put on your must-see list is the St. Pierre Cathedral, the Place des Nations Unies Chair Handicap International, the Clock and Tower La Madeleine, the Eglise Catholique Romaine.
 You will have an unforgettable time in the city, as each day, you will something new to explore.
 The city has everything, from delicious food, friendly people, to fantastic tourist destinations.